-The Engine Room of the Marketing Org
+The Engine Room

 In today’s data-driven go-to-market models, board members and executives have an insatiable appetite for data.
 Everyone wants to understand how the pipeline is growing, how campaigns are performing, and how new technology investments are paying off.
 While the demand generation team may be the one executing the campaigns and bringing in the leads, it is the operations team that is quantifying marketing’s contribution to the business in terms of pipeline, bookings, and ARR.
 Ops often operates behind the scenes, but they have a massive influence on how decisions are being made.

 No marketing deliverable gets higher levels of visibility with the board than analytics produced by the ops team.